leonardwei2023/chem-279-final-project/README.md

 ### 1. CNDO/2 SCF Energy

-The code performs a self-consistent field (SCF) calculation to get:
+The code performs a self-consistent field (SCF) calculation to obtain:

 * Molecular energy
-* Density matrix
+* Electron density (via atomic populations)
-* Atomic electron populations (written to `p_diagonal.dat`)
+* Atomic populations (`p_diagonal.dat`)

-These populations are then used for dipole calculations.
+These populations are used for dipole moment calculations.

 ---